MAKE A FILM CLASS SERIES

-Free and fun mental and creative challenge -- especially if you do it as a Writing Team
+It's a free, fun mental and creative challenge -- especially if you do it as a Writing Team.

-Watch films (or series) you like (or don’t) with a new insider's perspective and a lot to say!
+Join discussions about Films or Series you like (or don’t) with new insider's perspective and a lot to say!

-Understand better human behavior and how to talk about it; how our routines and everyday choices reveal who we are
+Understand better human behavior and how to talk about it; how our routines and every day choices reveal who we are.

 If you're an actor or been helping on other people’s small shoots, here’s help for developing your own project!